kjhealy/kieranhealy.hugo/content/blog/subway-net-flow/index.markdown

 baseline.
 This is especially true when we have more than two things to compare at the same time.
 So, as a rule, you shouldn't use them.
 You should figure out some other way of viewing your data instead.
-On the other hand, I just made 424 animated pie charts because, if you're going to break a rule, you should break it good and hard.
+On the other hand, I just made 424 animated pie charts because if you're going to break a rule you should break it good and hard.

 {{% figure src="subway-map.png" alt="A view of the New York City Subway System (excluding the SIR).
 We'll animate this in a minute." caption="A view of the New York City Subway System (excluding the SIR).
 We'll animate this in just a minute." %}}